robinlevelapp/MediaPlugin/README.md

 This will restult in 2 photos being saved for the photo.
 One in your private folder and one in a public directory that is shown.
 The value will be returned at `AlbumPath`.

-Android: When you set SaveToAlbum this will make it so your photos are public in the Pictures/YourDirectory or Movies/YourDirectory.
+**Android**: When you set SaveToAlbum this will make it so your photos are public in the Pictures/YourDirectory or Movies/YourDirectory.
 This is the only way Android can detect the photos.

+**UWP**: When you set `SaveToAlbum` make sure that you enable _Picture Library_ and _Video Library_ capabilities in the app manifest file, missing this will result in an exception

 ### Allow Cropping